Midnight Marauders: Lyrics

 The lyricism on Midnight Marauders is often regarded as the best on any A Tribe Called Quest album, and the group's biggest improvement since their debut People's Instinctive Travels and the Paths of Rhythm.
 The group's documentary director Michael Rapaport stated, "They followed a classic and upped the ante.
 Put it like this: [The Low End Theory] would be the first run at the championship ring, but it takes a different mentality to stay focused and do it again."
 Subject matter on the album includes social issues, use of the word nigger and everyday life, as well as several sports references.
 Building on the lyrical interplay that was established on The Low End Theory, Q-Tip and Phife Dawg are "practically telepathic" on some songs, providing a contrast in both delivery and style.
 AllMusic's John Bush described this contrast as "focused yet funky" and "polished but raw."

 All aspects of the group's lyricism improved on the album, including cadence, flow, diction and use of metaphors.
 The song "8 Million Stories" finds Phife Dawg storytelling, as he details "a laundry-list of mundane annoyances."
 On the single "Oh My God", he refers to himself as a "funky diabetic" in a moment of self-deprecation.
-Throughout the album, the group blends their brand of intelligence, reflection and positivity with humorous anecdotes.
+Throughout the album, the group blends their brand of intelligence, reflection, and positivity with humorous anecdotes.
 James Bernard of Entertainment Weekly praised the group for managing to "hold our attention without resorting to gun references or expletives."

 Tom Breihan of Stereogum noted that Q-Tip and Phife Dawg "sounded slicker and more comfortable than they ever had before."
-Owing to that comfort and their chemistry, the two occasionally performed each others's lyrics during the recording sessions.
+Owing to that comfort and their chemistry, the two occasionally performed each other's lyrics during the recording sessions.
 Describing the "Electric Relaxation" session to XXL, Phife Dawg said, "On that record, [Q-Tip] wrote my lines and I wrote his—actually, we wrote our own lines, and when we recorded, we traded.
 That's why the whole back and forth, you know what I mean?"